lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/before-you-start.rst

 ..  container:: justify

-    In order to visualize the simulation, |VMD| version 1.9.3 will be used :cite:`humphrey1996vmd`.
+    To visualize the simulation, |VMD| version 1.9.3 will be used :cite:`humphrey1996vmd`.
 Some basic instructions for VMD are given here in the :ref:`vmd-label`.
-If you prefer, feel free to use an alternative visualization software like |Ovito|.
+Feel free to use an alternative visualization software like |Ovito|.

 .. |VMD| raw:: html